Solving Breastfeeding Challenges: Essential Insights and Actions

 After attending this webinar, the participant will be able to:

-- Describe how to identify volume transfer at breast
+• Describe how to identify nutritive sucking at breast

-- Describe subsets of infants who will struggle the most with breastfeeding in the Downs Syndrome population
+• Describe subsets of infants who struggle the most with breastfeeding in the Downs Syndrome population

 AGENDA: